-Whether you’re taking your own car abroad or hiring a car when you get there, you have to have insurance.
+Whether you’re taking your own car abroad or hiring a car when you get there, you legally must have insurance.
 Be careful – it’s easy to spend too much on unnecessary car hire cover and the excess can be very high.

 If you’re taking your own car abroad

-Inside the EU, your normal insurance will automatically give you the minimum legal requirement in each country.
+If you are resident in the EU, your normal vehicle insurance would automatically give you the minimum legal requirement in each country.

 If you live in Northern Ireland